VishalGaurav01/Real_Time_Video_Analytics_System/README.md

 ## Docker Compose Reference

 See `docker-compose.yml` for service definitions.
 Each service loads environment variables from its own `.env` file using the `env_file` directive.

-## License

-This project is for demonstration purposes as part of the Optifye takehome assignment.